doctrine/orm/UPGRADE.md

 # Upgrade to 2.5

+## Minor BC BREAK: Custom Hydrators API change

+As of 2.5, `AbstractHydrator` does not enforce the usage of cache as part of API, and now provides you a clean API for column information through the method `hydrateColumnInfo($column)`.
+Cache variable being passed around by reference is no longer needed since Hydrators are per query instantiated since Doctrine 2.4.

 ## Minor BC BREAK: Entity based ``EntityManager#clear()`` calls follow cascade detach

 Whenever ``EntityManager#clear()`` method gets called with a given entity class